 Newly-married Gary Ainsworth once gave his former sweetheart Mabel a sexy negligee with his initials embroidered in the lacework.
 It is Gary's unenviable task to retrieve the incriminating undergarment from Mabel's room.

 Cass Brown is about to marry for the second time; his first marriage, to Isabel, was annulled.
 But when he discovers that Isabel just had their baby, Cass kidnaps the infant to keep her ...
 See full summary »

 A charming and ambitious young man finds many ways to raise himself through the ranks in business and social standing- some honest, some not quite so.
 If he can just manage to avoid a ...
 See full summary »

 Four of Somerset Maugham's short stories are brought to the screen with each introduced by the author himself.
 In the first story, The Facts of Life, a young man with great potential on the...
 See full summary »

 Polly Brewster, a penniless Hollywood model/movie extra inherits one million dollars.
 But her new lawyer, Tom Hancock, informs her that she has to spend it all within 30 days to inherit $5 ...
 See full summary »

-Monty Brewster is a penniless, former U.S. Army soldier back from World War II Europe who learns that he has inherited $8 million from a distant relative.
-But there's a catch: he must spend $1 million of that money in less than two months before his 30th birthday in order to inherit the rest.
-But since he cannot tell anyone about him spending the money as part of the agreement, everyone thinks that Brewster has flipped when he practically knocks himself out on a spending spree to get rid of the $1 million in time.
+Monty Brewster is a penniless, former U.S. Army soldier back from World War II Europe who learns that he has inherited $8 million from a distant relative, but there's a catch: he must spend $1 million of that money in less than two months before his 30th birthday in order to inherit the rest.
+Since he cannot tell anyone about spending the money as part of the agreement, everyone thinks that Brewster has flipped when he practically knocks himself out on a spending spree to get rid of the $1 million in time.
 Written by

 "The Screen Guild Theater" broadcast a 30 minute radio adaptation of the movie on March 31, 1947 with Dennis O'Keefe reprising his film role.
 See more »